 Budget Deficits Will Rise Substantially Over the Next Decade

 - Deficits will rise substantially in the next decade from 3.5 percent of the economy in 2017 to just over 5 percent by 2028.

 National Debt Will Continue to Grow Towards Record Levels

-- National debt will nearly equal the size of the U.S. economy by 2031 and surpass the all-time record by 2034, growing from 78 percent of GDP today to above 96 percent in 2028.
+- National debt will exceed the size of the U.S. economy by 2031 and surpass the all-time record by 2034, growing from 78 percent of GDP this year to 107 percent in 2034.
 That is more than twice the 50-year debt average.

 - The growth in the debt going forward will be largely driven by rising health costs and an aging population.

 The Consequences of Rising Debt Are High

 - CBO warns that “high and rising debt would have serious negative consequences for the budget and the nation.”

 - This will include lower wages, reduced flexibility to respond to unexpected challenges like a recession, and increased likelihood of a fiscal crisis.